 There are few things more powerful than being able to communicate with a customer in their own language – or at least in a common language you share.
 My favorite story about this involves a customer who was from the Near East.
 He didn’t speak English, I didn’t speak his language.
 But… we both spoke French.
 A huge smile burst across his face as we were able to directly communicate with each other for the first time.

 We recommend putting languages on your resume for more than the utilitarian aspect of being able to hold a conversation with a foreign colleague or customer.
 They are also a diplomatic signal of being a well rounded, educated, and worldly personality, capable of operating beyond typical space of the average American worker.
 Extensive travel sends a similar signal but risks offending the less fortunate.
-Being able to claim working knowledge of several foreign language sends a similar signal with less of the social baggage.
+Being able to claim working knowledge of several foreign languages sends a similar signal with less of the social baggage.
 The people judging you will infer a certain perspective and breadth in your experience.

 Which Employers Care About Language Skills?

 Within the North American market, there are a couple of different reasons an employer might give additional weight to candidates who claim specific language skills on their resume.
+When you create your resume, look for which ones might apply to you.

 - Spanish: Spanish is frequently sought after by companies and public service organization to for customer-facing roles.
 This includes customer service (being able to take a call in Spanish), logistics (coordinate cross-border movements and interact with foreign carriers), public service (interact with Spanish-speaking residents), and Medical personnel.
 It may also be of value in ministry and non-profit roles that are focused on serving the Latin American community.
 With Cuba opening up, watch for additional demand for Spanish language in import/export trade.